 Kirtan has been slowly gaining a following in the west, largely thanks to the efforts over 20 years of Krishna Das, Dave Stringer, Jai Uttal, Snatnum Knur and more recently MC Yogi and Govin Das and Radha.
 But what is it?
 Based on ancient chants, it is an example of what is know as nada yoga, or the yoga of sound.
 It's a form of meditation and has the ability to quiet the mind if listened to with intention.

-Everyone experiences kirtan differently, and it doesn’t have to be a religious or spiritual experience.
+veryone experiences kirtan differently, for me, it's definatly part of my yoga practice, but it doesn’t have to be a religious or spiritual experience.
 Its kind of what you want it to be.
 Typically at a kirtan event everyone sits on the floor, and there’s not much of a distinction between performers & audience.
 The kirtan wallah (leader) sings the chant or mantra, and the audience sings it back.
 A single chant can go on for how ever long the wallah chooses and the audience participates, or the song can be verse and chorus repeated once through.
+I went to an event with international kirtan legend Maydeva and we sang the maha mantra for 2.5 hours and it was absolutely mesmerising.
 As you sing with each other you experience a deep connection with the musicians, the other audience members and yourself, you tend to lose yourself in the music and the shared experience.
 When the music stops, your mind is still somehow.

 Because kirtan has roots in India, many of the songs are sung in Sanskrit.
 Krishna Das often says that this is of some benefit to most Western participants as they don't generally have the same attachment or pre conceptions about the words as they would were they in English, which makes it easier to simply sing and not overthink the meaning.
 Krishna Das also says that each repetition of the mantra is opening a channel to the divine - that concept being whatever that means to you.
 It may be a channel to god or creator, to the divine in you, to your higher self, or simply connecting with those around you, the earth or a bunch of atoms and molecules.

-Every spiritual tradition historically and contemporarily has singing in groups as part of its practice, in fact many activities where crowds come together in devotion - think of your footy teams song and the passion which it is sung to celebrate win and loss alike.
+Every spiritual tradition historically and contemporarily has singing in groups as part of its practice, in fact many activities where crowds come together in devotion - think of your footy team's song and the passion which it is sung to celebrate win and loss alike.
 For me, kirtan is one of my favourite chanting and devotional practices.
 I love it alone, with a crowd, with a circle of buddies, along with a playlist on Spotify, however it comes. as voices and people connect, the song becomes a vehicle for the unity of yoga, you can lose yourself into a moment in a way that if can often take a long time in more silent sitting meditation practices to achieve.
 Fear or concern about performance is all simply ego, and once you make a commitment to push past that anxiety and self criticism and surrender to the joy, such rich pleasure ensues.
+If you haven't tried it,c'mon - what you waiting for!